 Based on the findings related to the material of the PSP and on the analysis of the material, the members of the EAAP believe that a comprehensive monitoring system of the PSP is in place.
-The internal evaluation of the programme is regularly conducted by MODIP and the Programme is regularly reviewed and revised with the participation of students, graduates and faculty members.
-The information collected is analysed and the Programme is modified according to the internal evaluation data.
-The EAAP believes that the whole internal evaluation process is fully satisfactory.
+The internal evaluation of the programme is regularly conducted by MODIP.
+The Programme is regularly reviewed and revised with the participation of students, graduates, and faculty members.
+In particular, the students' evaluations are a major part of the quality monitoring procedure.
+The findings of the internal evaluation are used for improvement purposes.
+In fact, relevant interventions/adjustments are carried out, to achieve the identified goals of the study programme.
+For all the above reasons, the EAAP believes that the whole internal evaluation process is fully satisfactory.

-Principle 9: On-going monitoring and period evaluation of postgraduate study programmes lic internal
+Principle 9: On-going monitoring and period evaluation of postgraduate study programmes ic internal

 Fully compliant Х

 Substantially compliant

 Partially compliant

 Non-compliant